 The COVID-19 pandemic has threatened the lives and livelihoods of less-educated and less-well paid people more than those of more educated and better paid, many of whom can stay safely at home and continue to work.
-The increase in domestic income inequality has been counteracted by large scale government income support programs in the US and in many other countries.
+The increase in domestic income inequality has been offset by large scale government income support programs in the US and in many other countries.

-International income inequality is another matter, and there seems to be a widespread belief that the pandemic has or will increase inequalities in income between countries.
+International income inequality is another matter, and there is a widespread belief that the pandemic has or will increase inequalities in income between countries.
 In one of many such examples, Goldin and Muggah (2020), writing for the World Economic Forum say "inequality is increasing both within and between countries."
 UNDP (2020) writes "The virus is ruthlessly exposing the gaps between the haves and the have nots, both within and between countries."
 Stiglitz (2020) lays out the rationale: "COVID-19 has exposed and exacerbated inequalities between countries just as it has within countries.
 The least developed economies have poorer health conditions, health systems that are less prepared to deal with the pandemic, and people living in conditions that make them more vulnerable to contagion, and they simply do not have the resources that advanced economies have to respond to the economic aftermath."

-This argument seems compelling, but it is good to check out the data, which is what I do in this paper.
-I demonstrate that global inequality-defined as the dispersion of per capita income between countries taking each country as a unit-has not increased but decreased, and that it has done so because of the pandemic.
-Alternatively, if global inequality is measured with each country weighted by its population, between-country income inequality has increased, not because poor countries have seen more rapidly falling incomes than rich countries, but because China has done so well.
-The rapid growth of China has, for decades, decreased population-weighted between-country inequality, because it has lifted more than billion people up from the bottom of the world income distribution.
-But China is no longer a poor country in global terms, so that when it grows more rapidly than other countries, as it did in 2020 during the pandemic, it no longer decreases global inequality, but increases it.
+This argument seems compelling, but it is good to check the data, which is what I do in this paper.
+I demonstrate that global inequality-defined as the dispersion of per capita income between countries taking each country as a unit-has continued on its pre-pandemic downward trend, and has if anything fallen faster as a result of the pandemic.
+This finding is fragile, is sensitive to outcomes in small economies, and bears little relationship to what we might reasonably care about, which is international inequality in material living standards.
+It may also be temporary.
+Alternatively, global inequality can be measured with each country weighted by its population, and by this measure, between-country income inequality has increased, largely because India has done so much worse than the rich countries of the OECD, in line with the intuitive notion of poor countries suffering the largest income loss.
+The relative success of China during the pandemic has contributed to a reduction in (population-weighted) inequality, but China is today no longer a globally poor country, so China's exceptionally positive outcome did not offset the inequality increasing effect of the fall in income in India.
+The rapid growth of China has, for decades, decreased populationweighted between-country inequality, because it has lifted more than billion people up from the bottom of the world income distribution.
+But China is no longer a globally poor country, so that when it grows more rapidly than other countries, as it did in 2020 during the pandemic, it does relatively little to decrease global inequality.